Healthcare

 Cloud security controls

 Cloud security controls is planned as a distinct layer in Doctor Appointment App Clone, with ownership over role-based onboarding, records, approvals, requests, transactions, notifications, reporting, compliance controls, and lifecycle support.
-It connects to operator needs, payments, data, and communication, admin visibility, QA scenarios, and the first launch scope instead of sitting as a generic technology choice.
+It connects to platform admin needs, provider schedule and billing dashboard, admin visibility, QA scenarios, and the first launch scope instead of sitting as a generic technology choice.

 Admin panel